 Steve Harrell, President

 Steve is a founding member of the CMEF Board of Directors, and has served as President Since its inception.
 He is a University of Washington anthropologist who has worked in Taiwan and China for over 40 years, and in Liangshan for over 20 years.
 He and his wife Barbara live in Seattle, Washington.
+He retired in June, 2017 after teaching for 43 years at the University of Washington.
 For more about Steve’s history in Yangjuan and the history of CMEF, please read Our Story.

 Tami Blumenfield, Vice-President

 Tami, a founding member of the CMEF board, has been visiting the mountains of Southwest China since she was a Fulbright scholar in 2002-04.
 She entered graduate school in Sociocultural Anthropology at the University of Washington in 2004, and received her Ph.D. in 2009 for a study of media and tourism among the Na, the Nuosu’s neighbors to the west.
 She became active at Yangjuan School while in graduate school, returning several times including conducting two teacher training sessions on using local knowledge in the school curriculum.
 She has served as both treasurer and secretary of the CMEF board.
-She is now Assistant Professor of Asian Studies at Furman University, and is spending 2015-2016 as a Fulbright.
-She visited Yangjuan in July 2015 for the first time in nine years, and found some interesting changes.
+She is now Assistant Professor of Asian Studies at Furman University, and spent 2015-2016 as a Fulbright Scholar.
+She visited Yangjuan in July 2015 for the first time in nine years, and found some interesting changes, and she is finishing editing a film of the story of Yangjuan School.

 Lauren Brown, Treasurer